snowplow/documentation/docs/managing-data-quality/snowplow-event-recovery/running/index.md

 ## Encode configuration

 Configuration is supplied to recovery jobs as a Base64-encoded string.
-Encode your configuration.
-You can use following [ammonite](http://ammonite.io) script to do this for you:
+You can use your encoding plugin of choice, but here is an example [ammonite](http://ammonite.io/) script you can use to encode your configuration:

 ```scala
 import java.util.Base64